tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-docker.md

    tezbake node client import secret key baker http://127.0.0.1:20090/tz1bcSYEMKBoMnsACXzixn5bmzcdYjagqjZF
    ```

-> **ℹ️ NOTE:** Change the `tz1bcSYEMKBoMnsACXzixn5bmzcdYjagqjZF` to the hashed key you got from the previous command.
+> **ℹ️ INFO:** Change the `tz1bcSYEMKBoMnsACXzixn5bmzcdYjagqjZF` to the hashed key you got from the previous command.

 Finally, change the permissions of the newly generated keys to be readable by the ascend user and group which runs the TezBake node: